Cynthia Bailey Divorce: Does ‘RHOA’ Have Regrets After Peter Thomas’ Supposed Cheating?

 A post shared by peterthomasrhoa (@peterthomasrhoa) on

 Thomas hasn’t expressed interest in dating anyone else.
-He has revealed that he loves Cynthia Bailey and he isn’t busy to get back on the dating scene.
+He has revealed that he loves Cynthia Bailey and isn’t ready to get back on the dating scene.
 Instead, Peter is enjoying his new role as a grandfather, as his daughter recently gave birth to twins.
-And maybe this is keeping him busy, so he doesn’t have to think about his failed marriage to Bailey.
+And maybe this is keeping him busy so he doesn’t have to think about his failed marriage to Bailey.
 But don’t be surprised if he shows up next season, as they are close friends.

 What do you think of Cynthia Bailey’s words about her marriage?
 Do you think she made the right decision to get divorced, especially since they were growing apart?
 Or do you think she should have stayed in the marriage and fought for her husband?